Construction Change Order Template 2026

 5. Does it affect the schedule?

-If your change order does not answer those questions, the invoice can become a dispute.
+If your change order leaves any of those unanswered, the invoice can turn into a dispute.

 💡 Contractor rule: If the work is outside the original approved scope, document it before your crew performs it whenever possible.